xwp/engineering-best-practices/_includes/markdown/JavaScript.md

 #### Only Load Libraries You Need

-JavaScript libraries should only be loaded on the page when needed. jquery-1.11.1.min.js is 96 KB.
+JavaScript libraries should only be loaded on the page when needed. `jquery-1.11.1.min.js` is 96 KB.
 This isn't a huge deal on desktop but can add up quickly on mobile when we start adding a bunch of libraries.
-Loading a large number of libraries also increases the chance of conflictions.
+Loading a large number of libraries also increases the chance of conflicts.

 #### Use jQuery Wisely